Rental Properties Investment

 When You Could Skip It: Again, the closer you live to your properties and the more spare time you have, the less likely you are to need a manager.
 The obligations of being a boss will also cut into the time you save on maintenance.

 Average Savings: As a buyer of rental properties, as when buying your own home, sellers typically pay most, if not all, of the buyer’s realtor fees.
 In this case, Mueller points out there’s little reason not to work with a realtor.
-For help in filling your units, the services of a realtor would set you back between 10-20% of the unit’s rent per month.
-Mueller recommends interviewing with several brokers before making your final decision.
+For help in filling your units in Philadelphia or Bucks County, PA, the services of a realtor would set you back between 10-20% of the unit’s rent per month.
+Mueller recommends interviewing with several brokers before making your final decision to invest into Houses for Rent .